© 2026 WFAE

 Some Charlotte City Council members have proposed using tourism tax dollars for other purposes, such as to bolster law enforcement uptown.
 JD Mazuera Arias did so on Monday.

-They’re taking action after the Republican-majority North Carolina Supreme Court last month unanimously ruled that Currituck County, on the coast, could use hotel and motel taxes to help fund public safety.
-The court’s rationale was that tourists need to be safe and that it is permissible to use tourism dollars for extra police services.
+They are acting after the Republican-majority North Carolina Supreme Court last month unanimously ruled that Currituck County on the coast could use hotel/motel taxes for public safety.
+The court’s rationale is that tourists need to be safe, and it's OK to use tourism dollars for extra police services.

-That ruling prompted some Charlotte City Council members, such as J.D.
-Mazuera Arias and Victoria Watlington, this week to take a second look at the idea of using hospitality taxes to pay for public safety.
+That ruling prompted some Charlotte City Council members, like JD Mazuera Arias and Victoria Watlington, this week to take a second look at the idea of using hospitality taxes to pay for public safety.
 Council members briefly considered doing that two years ago before dropping the idea in the face of opposition from the tourism industry.

 But the General Assembly has moved quickly.
-Senate Republicans filed a bill substitute Tuesday that prohibits counties from using hotel and motel taxes to fund things like affordable housing, fire protection, education and police.
+Senate Republicans filed a bill substitute Tuesday that prohibits counties from using hotel/motel taxes to fund things like affordable housing, fire protection, education and police.

-In Mecklenburg County, hotel and motel rooms are taxed at a total rate of 8%.
-Out of that money, 2% is dedicated to the NASCAR Hall of Fame.
-County residents also pay a 1% tax on prepared food and beverages that is dedicated to the Charlotte Convention Center and also venues for professional sports teams.
+In Mecklenburg County, hotel and motel rooms are taxed at a total of 8%.
+Of that, 2% is dedicated to the NASCAR Hall of Fame.
+County residents also pay a 1% tax on prepared food and beverages that is dedicated to the Charlotte Convention Center and venues for professional sports teams.

 Steve Harrison is WFAE's politics and government reporter.
 Prior to joining WFAE, Steve worked at the Charlotte Observer, where he started on the business desk, then covered politics extensively as the Observer’s lead city government reporter.
 Steve also spent 10 years with the Miami Herald.
 His work has appeared in The Washington Post, the Sporting News and Sports Illustrated.